bdtinc/maskcam/README.md

 where `aaa.bbb.ccc.ddd` is the address that you provided in `MASKCAM_DEVICE_ADDRESS` previously (otherwise you'll see some unknown address label there).

-You can copy-paste that URL into your RSTP streaming viewer (e.g., VLC) on another computer, and if all goes well, you should be rewarded with streaming video of your Nano, with green boxes around faces wearing masks and red boxes around faces not wearing masks.
+You can copy-paste that URL into your RSTP streaming viewer (e.g., VLC) on another computer.
+The gif below shows how to initiate streaming with VLC.
+If all goes well, you should be rewarded with streaming video of your Nano, with green boxes around faces wearing masks and red boxes around faces not wearing masks.

+*Insert recorded gif of starting streaming on VLC*

 This mode just gives an idea of how MaskCam works.
 But it's not sending any statistics to the cloud, since we haven't enabled that yet.
-If you want to play with that, you'll need to set up an MQTT server, which is covered in the [next sections](#setting-up-and-running-the-mqtt-broker-and-web-server).
+If you want to play with that, you'll need to set up an MQTT server, which is covered in the [next sections](#mqtt-server-setup).

 ### Setting device configuration parameters
-The easiest way to configure parameters (without rebuilding the container or running manually and changing the config file each time), is through environment variables, like we did with `MASKCAM_DEVICE_ADDRESS`.

-Options set using environment variables will **override** the default values specified in [maskcam_config.txt](maskcam_config.txt).
-The mapping between variable names and config file entries is defined in [maskcam/config.py](maskcam/config.py).
+MaskCam uses environment variables to configure parameters without having to rebuild the container or manually change the configuration file each time the program is run.
+For example, in the previous section we set the `MASKCAM_DEVICE_ADDRESS` variable to indicate our Nano's IP address.
+A list of configurable parameters is shown in [maskcam_config.txt](maskcam_config.txt).
+The mapping between environment variable names and configuration parameters is defined in [maskcam/config.py](maskcam/config.py).

-For example, if you want to set an input device other than `/dev/video0`, you can define `MASKCAM_INPUT`.
+This section shows how to set environment variables to change configuration parameters.
+For example, if you want to use the `/dev/video1` camera device rather than `/dev/video0`, you can define `MASKCAM_INPUT` when running the container:

 ```
+# Run with MASKCAM_INPUT and MASKCAM_DEVICE_ADDRESS
-docker run --runtime nvidia --privileged --rm -it --env MASKCAM_INPUT=v4l2:///dev/video1 --env MASKCAM_DEVICE_ADDRESS=<your-jetson-ip> -p 1883:1883 -p 8080:8080 -p 8554:8554 maskcam/maskcam-beta
+sudo docker run --runtime nvidia --privileged --rm -it --env MASKCAM_INPUT=v4l2:///dev/video1 --env MASKCAM_DEVICE_ADDRESS=<your-jetson-ip> -p 1883:1883 -p 8080:8080 -p 8554:8554 maskcam/maskcam-beta
 ```

-If you have an MQTT server already set-up (like shown in section [below](#setting-up-and-running-the-mqtt-broker-and-web-server)), you need to define two environment variables so that your device is able to find it and identify itself:
+As another example, if you have an already set up a MQTT server (as shown in [MQTT Server Setup section](#mqtt-server-setup)), you need to define two addtional environment variables, `MQTT_BROKER_IP` and `MQTT_DEVICE_NAME`.
+This allows your device to find the MQTT server and identify itself:

 ```
+# Run with MQTT_BROKER_IP, MQTT_DEVICE_NAME, and MASKCAM_DEVICE_ADDRESS
-docker run ... --env MQTT_BROKER_IP=<server IP> --env MQTT_DEVICE_NAME=<a-unique-string-you-like> --env MASKCAM_DEVICE_ADDRESS=<your-jetson-ip>...
+sudo docker run --runtime nvidia --privileged --rm -it --env MQTT_BROKER_IP=<server IP> --env MQTT_DEVICE_NAME=<a-unique-string-you-like> --env MASKCAM_DEVICE_ADDRESS=<your-jetson-ip> -p 1883:1883 -p 8080:8080 -p 8554:8554 maskcam/maskcam-beta
 ```

-*If you have too many `--env` variables to add, it might be handy to use docker's `--env-file` instead.*
+*If you have too many `--env` variables to add, it might be easier to create a [.env file](https://docs.docker.com/compose/env-file/) and point to it using the `--env-file` flag instead.*

 ### Troubleshooting
 MaskCam actually consists of many different processes running in parallel.
 As a consequence, when there's an error on a particular process, all of them will be sent termination signals